RenFontes/renablog/README.md

 ### Who do I talk to? ###

 My name is Renato Fontes, and you can find me on twitter [@RenatoFontes](https://twitter.com/renatofontes).
+You can also visit my site here: [elrenato.com](http://elrenato.com)

 I twit mostly in spanish, but I can reply to you in english.
 I tend to rant there when new technology is released that I don't like, or when something I like doesn't work as expected...
 So, sorry about that. :)